Teast

 The Role of TEFL Certification

 While a TEFL certification is not mandatory for all teaching jobs in Taiwan, possessing one can significantly enhance a candidate’s application.
+Degree holders do not need a TEFL for a visa, but many schools, especially the top schools, require teachers ro possess a TEFL or TESOL certificate.
 The certification is particularly valued in competitive teaching markets or in schools that prioritize high educational standards.
 It provides a structured understanding of teaching methodologies, classroom management, and effective language instruction techniques.

 TEFL courses also prepare teachers to handle the specific challenges of teaching English to non-native speakers, making it a valuable asset for those new to the profession or coming from unrelated fields.
 Additionally, for teachers aiming to work in more prestigious schools or seeking higher salaries, having a TEFL certificate may indeed be a deciding factor.